bradwestness/bradwestness.github.io/_posts/2015-11-28-defense-phantom-menace.md

 ---

 All in all, I think *The Phantom Menace* is undeserving of it's negative reputation, and it stands comfortably alongside the other movies in the series.
-It may not be as good as the original or *Empire Strikes Back*, but I think it's at least as good as *Return of the Jedi*, and if you follow the "true" Machete Order and skip it, I think you're missing out on a lot of the political groundwork which actually gives the series weight, and also one of the very best action sequences in the whole saga.
+It may not be quite as good as the original or *Empire Strikes Back*, but I think it's at least as good as *Return of the Jedi*, and if you follow the "true" Machete Order and skip it, I think you're missing out on a lot of the political groundwork which actually gives the series weight, and also one of the very best action sequences in the whole saga.